Free Julian Assange, before it's too late. Sign to STOP the USA Extradition

-By carefully following these petitioned demands grievances will be resolved.
+By carefully following these petitioned demands legitimate grievances will be resolved.

 No USA Extradition of Julian Assange.

-Immediately after the USA Extradition Hearing commencing Feb.25 Julian Assange to walk out and at least on bail.
+With immediate affect Julian Assange to walk out of prison on at least on bail.

 Freedom for Julian Assange

-The Australian government is hereby instructed that they are to facilitate the providing of a bail application via consular presentations on behalf of Julian Assange so that after the USA Extradition hearing scheduled to commence Feb.
-25, 2020 he may walk out of torture regardless.
+The Australian government is hereby instructed that they are to facilitate the providing of a bail application via consular presentations on behalf of Julian Assange so that he may walk out of torture regardless.
 These instructions come from signatory John Shipton (Julian’s father Dec.
 18, 2019).
 If Julian Assange is not absolutely allowed to walk out as a free man, then bail must be allowed, for his wellbeing as he has done nothing wrong.
 Get bail organised Now.

 The Morrison government is instructed to follow Liberal Party policy procedure where in extenuating circumstances the Prime Minister will intervene and make high level representations to their Ministerial counterparts in jurisdictions where an Australian’s human rights are being violated.
 This standard procedure was witnessed in the intervention by the then LNP Prime Minister John Howard after Barnaby Joyce’s raising of the matter concerning “Habeas Corpus” in relation to David Hicks.
 The same occurred with the LNP Prime Minister Malcolm Turnbull intervening at the March 2018 ASEAN meeting when he and his team raised the matter of James Ricketson with Hun Sen of Cambodia (Ricketson had been detained on “Espionage” charges).
 So to be clear it is standard practice and procedure that an Australian LNP Prime Minister directly intervenes in situations of exceptional circumstance as was the case with David Hicks, James Ricketson and is the case with Julian Assange.
 Why shouldn’t Julian Assange receive the same level of involvement by the Prime Minister and or Foreign Minister as others have received in similar situations.